QUOTES-Reactions to Russia's strike on Ukraine's Odesa port | Law-Order

 "Outrageous.
 Russia strikes the port city of Odesa less than 24 hours after signing an agreement to allow shipments of agricultural exports.
 The Kremlin continues to weaponize food.
 Russia must be held to account."
 EU FOREIGN POLICY CHIEF JOSEP BORRELL

 "Striking a target crucial for grain export a day after the signature of Istanbul agreements is particularly reprehensible and again demonstrates Russia's total disregard for international law and commitments."
-MIKHAYLO PODOLYAK, UKRAINIAN PRESIDENTIAL ADVISER
+UK FOREIGN SECRETARY LIZ TRUSS

-"Russia deliberately dealt a demonstrative and humiliating blow to the reputations of Turkey and the UN."
-UKRAINE FOREIGN MINISTRY SPOKESPERSON OLEG NIKOLENKO
+"It is absolutely appalling that only a day after striking this deal, (Russian President) Vladimir Putin has launched a completely unwarranted attack on Odesa.
+"It shows that not a word he says can be trusted and we need to urgently work with our international partners to find a better way of getting the grain out of Ukraine that doesn't involve Russia and their broken promises."

-"The Russian missile is Vladimir Putin's spit in the face of UN Secretary General Antonio Guterres and Turkish President Recep Erdogan, who went to great lengths to reach an agreement and to whom Ukraine is grateful."
-HEAD OF UKRAINIAN PRESIDENT'S OFFICE ANDRIY YERMAK
+MAKSYM MARCHENKO, GOVERNOR OF ODESA REGION "Unfortunately there are wounded people.
+The port's infrastructure was damaged."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)